We help ensure people with disabilities have the opportunity to enjoy adaptive outdoor experiences.

 Our paddling program uses specially adapted equipment – accessible kayaks and wheelchair paddleboards.
 We have a lift on the dock to handle transfers, or you can self-transfer via a board, after which you will be launched into the water.

-Our program staff and volunteers have Paddle Canada certification to ensure you get the best from the experience, and will accompany you on the water in the interests of safety and comfort.
+Our program staff and volunteers have extensive paddling experience to ensure you get the most from your time on the water, and will accompany you on the water for your safety and comfort.

 Where to find us

 It's well placed for the Main Street/Science World and Olympic Village SkyTrain stations, and Main Street bus routes.
 We share the docks with the Vancouver dragon boat community (who are great neighbours).

 About our equipment

 Our kayak program is based around specially modified, fully accessible two-person kayaks.
 We can attach pontoons to the rear of all our kayaks for stability.